stakater/template-operator-docs/content/kubernetes-resources/how-to-guides/distributing-secrets-using-sealed-secret-template.md

           distribute-image-pull-secret: true
 ```

-Bill has added support for a new label `distribute-image-pull-secret: true"` for tenant projects/namespaces, now MTO will add that label depending on the used field.
+Bill has added support for a new label `distribute-image-pull-secret: true"` for tenant projects/namespaces, now Template Operator will add that label depending on the used field.

 Finally, Bill creates a `ClusterTemplateInstance` which will deploy the Sealed Secrets using the newly created project label and template: